-- Are you currently (or have you previously) taking any prescriptions?
+- Are you currently taking any prescriptions, or have you in the past?

 - Have you been through any type of financial hardship, like bankruptcy?

-- Have you been incarcerated in the past 1o years?
+- Have you been incarcerated in the past 10 years?

-- Do you have any history with drug abuse?
+- Do you have any history of drug abuse?